Dag Palovic: Other activities

 Before poker, Palovič was known mostly as a TV personality, being host of several TV shows as well as playing a few roles in Slovak movies in mid-80s.
 As a host of music programmes during 1996 - 2004 he has done interviews with celebrities such as Lauryn Hill, Jamiroquai, Wyclef Jean, Lenny Kravitz, Kate Ryan or Tiziano Ferro.

-He is also a successful businessman and a member of Mensa.

 Personal life

 Palovič is currently single with no children.
-During 2006 - 2009 he was engaged to Slovak top model Zuzana Gregorová.
+During 2006 - 2009 he was engaged to Slovak top model Zuzana Gregorová.He is and a member of Mensa.